 Obsessive Compulsive Disorder

-While previously considered fairly rare, obsessive compulsive disorder (OCD) is now thought of as a common form of anxiety disorder that affects around one in every 50 people in the UK at some point in their lives.
+While previously considered fairly rare, obsessive compulsive disorder (OCD) is now thought of as a common form of anxiety disorder that affects an estimated 12 in every 1,000 people in the UK – the equivalent of almost 750,000 people (ii).
 That amounts to more than a million people in this country.
 Celebrities aren’t immune to OCD either, with famous sufferers thought to include Charles Darwin, Florence Nightingale and the footballer David Beckham.

 OCD usually starts when you’re in your teens or early 20s, but anyone can develop it at any age, even during childhood (some children develop OCD around the time of puberty).
 It’s also thought to sometimes run in families.